-Dan Gurney successfully competed in nearly every discipline of motor racing; becoming a road racing star in America and a popular F1 driver.
+Dan Gurney successfully competed in nearly every discipline of motor racing, becoming a road racing star in America and a popular Formula One driver.
 Gurney was born in 1931 in Port Jefferson, New York.
-He began racing professionally in 1957 and gained the attention of famed Ferrari importer Luigi Chinetti who arranged for Gurney to race at Le Mans in 1958.
-His F1 career began in 1959 with Scuderia Ferrari and later BRM, where he would battle against drivers like Stirling Moss, Jimmy Clark, and Phil Hill.
+He began racing professionally in 1957 and gained the attention of famed Ferrari importer Luigi Chinetti who arranged for Gurney to race at the 24 Hours of Le Mans in 1958.
+His F1 career began in 1959 with Scuderia Ferrari and later BRM, where he battled against drivers like Stirling Moss, Jimmy Clark, and Phil Hill.

-Gurney would win a total of four F1 Grand Prix’s, the last of which was the 1967 Belgian Grand Prix in the Eagle T1G, a car that Gurney had designed and built himself.
+Gurney won a total of four F1 Grand Prix races, the last of which was the 1967 Belgian Grand Prix in the Eagle T1G, a car that Gurney had designed and built himself.
 Gurney remains the only American in modern F1 history to win an F1 Grand Prix in a car of his own construction.
 Gurney also won races in Indy Car, NASCAR, Trans-Am, Can-Am and finished second twice at the Indianapolis 500.
-Gurney’s versatility helped him become the first driver ever to win races in the four major categories of motorsports, a feat only Mario Andretti has matched.
-One of Gurney’s signature wins was the 1967 24 Hours of Le Mans, where he and A.J.
+Gurney’s versatility helped him become the first driver ever to win races in the four major categories of motorsports, a feat only 2005 AHF Inductee Mario Andretti has matched.
+One of Gurney’s signature wins was the 1967 24 Hours of Le Mans, where he and 2007 AHF Inductee A.J.
 Foyt combined to deliver Ford a second consecutive victory.
 It was after that victory that Gurney started the tradition of spraying champagne into the crowd.

-After his retirement in 1970, he founded the All American Racers and began designing and manufacturing racecars.
-AAR would later partner with Toyota to develop the GTP Toyota Eagle, which became legendary for its looks, speed and reliability, winning 17 consecutive races from 1992 – 1993.
-Gurney also appeared in numerous movies about racing such as “A Man and a Woman” and “Grand Prix”.
-He was also part of the first “Cannonball Run”, which was a race across the United States in 1971 that was inspired by his friend and co-pilot Brock Yates.
-A skilled driver and a prolific engineer, Dan Gurney is one of the most respected names in motorsports.
+After his retirement in 1970, he founded the All-American Racers (AAR) and began designing and manufacturing racecars.
+AAR later partnered with Toyota to develop the GTP Toyota Eagle, which became legendary for its looks, speed, and reliability, winning 17 consecutive races from 1992 – 1993.
+Gurney also appeared in numerous movies about racing such as “A Man and a Woman” and “Grand Prix.”
+He was also part of the first “Cannonball Run,” which was a race across the United States in 1971 that was inspired by his friend and co-pilot Brock Yates.
+A skilled driver and a prolific engineer, Dan Gurney will always be one of the most respected names in motorsports.